Par For Cinderella Excerpt

 Protective.
 Maybe a boyfriend.

 “Casey?”
 Aidan repeated.
-The beauty had a name.
+His beauty had a name.
 A cute name.

 “Casey Stuart.”